beginning of content

 Key facts

-• Metabolism is the processes where your body converts what you eat and drink into energy.
+• Metabolism is the process where your body converts what you eat and drink into energy for your body to use.

-• When your body has more energy than it needs your body stores the excess energy as fat.
+• If your body takes in more energy than it needs, your body stores the excess energy as fat.

 • There is little evidence to show that special foods or supplements can increase your metabolism.